NBISweden/IgDiscover-legacy/docs/testing.rst

 2. Initialize the IgDiscover pipeline directory::

-	igdiscover init --db igdiscover-test-0.1/db/ --reads igdiscover-test-0.1/reads.1.fastq.gz igdiscovertest
+	igdiscover init --db igdiscover-test-0.1/db/ --reads igdiscover-test-0.1/reads.1.fastq.gz discovertest

-   The name ``igdiscovertest`` is the name of the pipeline directory that will be created.
+   The name ``discovertest`` is the name of the pipeline directory that will be created.
 Note that only the path to the *first* reads file needs to be given.
 The second file is found automatically.